Jeremy Lin: Despite Anger After Atlanta, There's Hope

 I ask myself that a lot.
 I don’t feel qualified to speak for all Asian Americans.
 I don’t know all of the history, the nuances, the statistics, the intersectionality.
 I’m not brave for having been called slurs before.

 I didn’t do enough when I was “Linsanity” to break down barriers for the next generation.
 I just wanted to play basketball during that time in 2012 when I was suddenly thrust into the global spotlight with the New York Knicks.
 I didn’t recognize the built-up trauma and the multigenerational, systemic injustices.
 I failed to appreciate and better support the work of advocates fighting for Asian Americans to be seen and heard.
-It’s one of my biggest failures and one of my biggest regrets
+It’s one of my biggest failures and one of my biggest regrets.

 But for whatever reason, I still have this platform.
 And I have to believe that things are starting to change.